 Mobius Method for K-12

 Mobius is invested in growing the STEM pipeline by creating innovative lessons and projects that develop the 21st Century skills of creativity and collaboration in STEM learning environments.
-We use the power of performance, play and reflective practice to engage the next generation of leaders.
+To meet the global challenges we face, we must go far beyond training young learners to memorize facts for tests.
+Mobius uses the power of performance, play and reflective practice to engage the next generation of leaders.

 · The Mobius Method K-12 curriculum is a movement-based approach to teaching STEM concepts that has been tested with thousands of children and teachers across the US.
 The lessons cover Earth & Space, Life and Physical sciences and are tied to Next Generation Science Standards.
 Individual lessons and units are available at TeachersPayTeachers for an affordable rate.
 Units typically culminate with a simple performance to demonstrate learning.

 · Mobius Method trains teachers to successfully implement a movement-based approach to teaching.
 Trainings typically start with a particular unit (ex.
 Solar System) and include coaching on how to turn lessons into simple performances to demonstrate learning.

 The STEAM Roadshow is a powerful invitation to young learners to participate in creating a future that works for everyone.
 The Roadshow starts with a performance about the role of Science, Technology, Engineering, the Arts and Math and offers children a glimpse at the many career paths available to them.
 Through dance, theater and humor, we paint a picture of a world created using STEAM in service of a thriving planet.